Structural magnetic glassiness in spin ice Dy$_2$Ti$_2$O$_7$: Results

 \subsection{Monopole motion and domain formation}

-The simulations show spin dynamics in three distinct regions (illustrated on Fig. \ref{fig4}).
+The simulations show spin dynamics in three distinct regions (illustrated in Fig.~\ref{fig4}).
 In the liquid, $T>T_{\rm irr}$, monopole pathways overlap and are three dimensional.
 Short-range ferromagnetic clusters undergo bursts of rapid change as they are traversed by monopoles; over time the entire simulated volume reaches equilibrium (see Movie S1).
-In the intermediate region ($ T_{\rm VF} < T < T_{\rm irr} $) the monopoles travel on what resembles a `fractal' network.
+In the intermediate region ($ T_{\rm VF} < T < T_{\rm irr}$) the monopoles travel on sparse networks.
 The monopoles are then confined in intertwined FM regions, with the simulation timescale shorter than that on which large scale spin rearrangements happen.
 Here monopole motion causes only local fluctuations of the clusters but not volume equilibration (Movie S2).
 At the lowest temperatures, ($T < T_{\rm VF}$), the pathways are short and spatially confined, i.e., effectively zero dimensional.
 The monopoles have been reduced to short range hops and the structure has hardened (Movies S3 and S4).

+Supporting quantitative analysis including monopole lifetimes, displacement, fractional visitation of sites, jumping rates, as well as quantification of looping of the pathways (using the first Betti number $N_{\rm Betti}$~\cite{hatcher2002,Betti}) is provided in the Sup.
+Mat..

-Our choice to represent magnetic correlations in terms of FM regions preserves the full microscopic information of the ice states, but does not necessarily reflect the low-temperature ordered state.
-We note, however, that monopole motion is constrained to follow Dirac strings, i.e., it occurs preferentially along/opposite to (depending on the sign of the charge) the direction of the ferromagnetic moments, so that the time-dependence of the FM domains provides a natural window on the dynamical processes in these systems.
+Our choice to represent magnetic correlations in terms of FM regions preserves the full microscopic information of the ice states, but does not reflect the low-temperature ordered state of the model, which is of the Melko-Gingras type (see Refs.~\onlinecite{melko2001long,borzi2016intermediate,henelius2016refrustration}).
+We note, however, that monopole motion is constrained to follow Dirac strings, i.e., it occurs preferentially along/opposite to (depending on the sign of the charge) the direction of the ferromagnetic moments, so that the time-dependence of the FM domains provides a natural window into the dynamical processes in these systems.